Mc Pheeters Antique Militaria

 Additionally, as the uniforms were subjected to the rigors of the field, the army quickly discovered that the wear out period for cavalry and infantry uniforms was considerably shorter than it was for artillery and staff department uniforms.
 This resulted in a serious shortage of replacement uniforms for the mounted and foot troops, while an overabundance of artillery and staff uniforms sat unissued in storage.
 Due to the way in which this pattern of coat was trimmed, changing the color of the facings in order to meet the need for uniforms was not practical.

-As a result, less than two months later, on July 15, 1898, the Secretary of War issued a circular directing that while the design of the uniform blouse would remain the same, the colored facings would be eliminated and replaced with colored detachable shoulder tabs that could be issued with the later pattern all khaki coats in the appropriate color for the soldier’s particular branch of service.
+As a result, less than two months later, on July 15, 1898, the Secretary of War issued a circular directing that while the design of the uniform blouse would remain the same, the colored facings would be eliminated and replaced with colored detachable shoulder tabs that would be issued with the later pattern all-khaki coats in the appropriate color for the soldier’s particular branch of service.

-This uniform shows the obvious signs of having been issued and worn in the field, but it faired well in service and the corporal took good care of his clothing both while in service and in storage after his enlistment.
-The khaki fabric of the blouse and the trousers is in overall very good condition, with no deterioration, no open seams, no fraying to the lower edge of the blouse, the edge of the cuffs or collar, and no wear to the waist or cuffs of the trousers.
+This uniform shows the obvious signs of having been issued and worn in the field, but it fared well in service and the soldier took good care of his clothing both while in service and in storage after his enlistment.
+The khaki fabric of the blouse is in overall very good condition, with no deterioration, no open seams, no fraying to the edge of the collar.
+The exterior edges of the cuffs are smooth, intact, and show no heavy wear; however the sleeve lining of both arms has separated from the cuff hem at the wrist.
+The wear is even on both arms and appears to have been caused by the wear of the soldier’s shirt cuffs against the lining.
+This wear can be seen in the photographs below, although when the blouse is on display the wear inside the cuffs is not visible.

-Introduced as our army was deployed to far away lands and subjected to the sweltering heat of the Caribbean and Pacific, this Pattern 1899 Tropical Uniform Set of blouse and trousers shows some evidence of the corporal’s service, but nonetheless, it has survived in very nice condition and given the scarcity of these tropical uniforms, it will be a particularly nice addition to your Spanish American War display.
-SOLD
+Introduced as our army was deployed to far away lands and subjected to the sweltering heat of the Caribbean and Pacific, this Pattern 1899 Tropical Uniform Blouse shows some evidence of the soldier’s service, but nonetheless, it has survived in very nice condition and given the scarcity of these tropical uniforms, it will be a particularly nice addition to your Spanish American War display.
+(0301) $625

 NOTE: To say that photographing uniforms is a challenge is an understatement.
 In normal lighting, the cloth absorbs the light and none of the finer features or condition details can be seen clearly.
 In order to highlight the features and provide you with an accurate view of the material, I have to lighten the contrast of the photograph which in turn causes even colored cloth to appear faded or discolored when such is not the case.
 This uniform has an even khaki color throughout as is seen in the close up photographs.